Cell Phone Surveillance and Searches

 A smartphone is both a mobile phone and a computer.
 While the traditional feature phones allowed us to communicate via voice and text, smartphones allow us to communicate via talk, text and video; access personal and work e-mail; access the Internet; make purchases; manage bank accounts; take pictures and do many other activities.
 Smartphones are constantly becoming more integrated into our daily lives.
 For many people, smartphones serve as a primary source of communication with the rest of the world.
 While smartphones provide us with a seemingly unlimited amount of resources, the fact is that many of us do not consider the massive amount of personal data that is stored, and therefore accessible, in our smartphones.

+Since 2007, more than one billion smartphones have been sold around the world.
 Recent reports show that two thirds of new mobile buyers are now opting for smartphones over traditional feature cellular phones.
 As of June 2012, 54.9% of U.S. mobile subscribers owned smartphones.
 It is anticipated that there will be over 192 million smartphone users by the year 2016.
 The total estimated population for the United States in 2016 is almost 324 million.

 Smartphones now have the capabilities for text messaging/SMS, emailing, instant messaging, social networking, streaming online music, videos/mobile TV, various applications, web browsing, mobile shopping, mobile banking, barcode or QR scanning, NFC/mobile wallet and location-based services/GPS.
 So what is your smartphone capable of revealing about you?